provider image

 Diet and lifestyle

-Making changes in your daily life can also help you control your symptoms, and manage attacks.
+Making changes in your daily life can also help you control your symptoms and manage attacks.
 This means:

 Living

 It’s also important to create a care team that you feel comfortable with.
 A strong care team can support your overall wellness — both mentally and physically.
+Your care team may include all (or some) of the following:

 At what age do people usually get MS?